-Due to the lack of urban areas in the Watershed, stormwater infrastructure such as treatment ponds and underground stormwater pipes is limited.
+Due to the lack of urban areas in the Watershed, stormwater infrastructure is limited to culverts, storm sewers, and basic infrastructure instead of complex stormwater treatment systems.
 The City of Northfield, however, is experiencing further development in the portions of the City within Dakota County.
 While these developments are occurring, the City is working to incorporate stormwater management practices into all new developments.
 Though the NCRWMO is not likely to be a financial contributor of these activities; it will support the City by publishing informational materials on their website upon request.
+Additionally, the NCRWMO will encourage the incorporation of stormwater treatment infrastructure in projects as opportunities arise and as existing infrastructure is replaced.